BenLauwens/ThinkJulia.jl/docs/src/chap01.md

 A set of instructions that specifies a computation.

 *print statement*:
-An instruction that causes the Python interpreter to display a value on the screen.
+An instruction that causes the Julia REPL to display a value on the screen.

 *operator*:
 A special symbol that represents a simple computation like addition, multiplication, or string concatenation.